Anne LaBastille: Later life and death

 In her later years, LaBastille began spending less and less time at her mountain retreat.
-In Woodswoman IV and in an interview with the Cornell Alumni Magazine, LaBastille noted that rising global temperatures had transformed her lakeside property from a year-round home into a seasonal retreat.
+In Woodswoman IIII and in an interview with the Cornell Alumni Magazine, LaBastille noted that rising global temperatures had transformed her lakeside property from a year-round home into a seasonal retreat.
 Throughout the 1960s and early 1970s, a thick sheet of ice formed on the lake, thus allowing snowshoeing across its surface from late November through late April.
 But in subsequent years warmer winter temperatures and February rain showers led to thinner lake ice, making trips across the lake treacherous and unpredictable.
 Without year-round neighbors or a phone in cases of emergency, LaBastille elected to stop spending winters at the cabin.
 She instead spent more time at her farmstead near Lake Champlain.
 Nevertheless, she wrote that she kept her mountain retreat as her place for "refuge, quiet, as a peaceful place to write and contemplate...".
 In 2007, she was still living part-time in her lakeside cabin.
 In 2008, LaBastille became ill and was unable to care for herself at home.
 John Davis, Conservation Director for the Adirondack Council, writing about his trip through the Adirondacks in 2008 wrote, "Dear friend and Park champion for decades, Anne LaBastille is for first time in memory missing a summer at her beloved cabin north of here, due to health concerns.".
 LaBastille died of Alzheimer's disease at a nursing home in Plattsburgh, New York on July 1, 2011.